gimarius/ETL_Airline_Data/README.md

 ETL - Data Collection - Data Transformation - Data Load - Data Visualisation

-Project at Master of Science in Applied Information and Data Science
+Project at Lucerne University of Applied Sciences and Arts in Master of Science in Applied Information and Data Science